-The race is on to get Americans vaccinated against the coronavirus as COVID-19 cases and deaths continue to surge.
+The race is on to get Americans vaccinated against COVID-19.

 Here’s what you need to know.